rhymald/mag-eta/README.md

 # Welcome!

 > MAG-eta started as 7th attempt!
+>
+> PAUSED: A problem with movement and objects are getting lost occasionally...

 1. Alpha: Not published - primitives
 2. Beta: Not published - primitives, fighting mechanics